In response to feedback from our students, families, and teachers, NKC Schools is continuing to offer a 100% virtual learning option.

 For students in high school, NKC Schools has established our High School Virtual Academy.
 This district program will offer a fully virtual learning experience for students in ninth through twelfth grade, with a menu of course options from which students will select.
 Learn more about the High School Virtual Academy here.

 All families are asked to make at least a semester commitment to a virtual learning option, limiting mid-year transitions between learning modes as has been the norm.
 Communication regarding second semester declarations will be sent in late fall.

 Select a virtual option:

-The selection deadline for first semester has now passed.
+The selection deadline has now passed.
 For questions, please contact Dr. Eric Sipes, Executive Director of Instructional Technology.